Surat Thani International Airport: The current airport

 Due to the original airport's close proximity to Surat Thani, The Civil Aviation Authority of Thailand (CAAT) planned a new airport away from the city.
-A former airfield used in The Second World War by the military was chosen as the site for the new airport.
+A former airfield used in World War II by the military was chosen as the site for the new airport.
 After the construction site was chosen, a plan for the airfield's development was proposed.
 However, in 1973, the government suspended the development project and used the funds to support Phuket International Airport's operations instead.

 In 1975, many residents in Surat Thani called for the project's reconsideration.
 The Ministry of Defence and CAAT showed interest in the project and the airfield's development began in 1978.
 The airport was officially opened on 15 April 1981.
 It had a single runway, 2,500 metres in length.
 In 1993, the runway was expanded to support larger commercial flights and military operations.